-Chicago Chatham Theatre program from July 29, 1923
+Chicago Chatham Theatre program for July 29, 1923

 CHATHAM